christianDCdev/ad-practical-scenarios/README.md

 <h4> Result: </h4>
 <p>

-We have successfully created an Account Lockout Policy to protect the accounts of users in our domain from being accessed by unauthorized users.
+As the domain administrator, we have successfully created an Account Lockout Policy to protect the accounts of users in our domain from being accessed by unauthorized users.
 User accounts will now be locked and inaccessible after too many unsuccessful login attempts.

 </p>
 <br />

-<h3>&#9313; Unlocking Locked User Account</h3>
+<h3>&#9313; Dealing with Locked User Accounts</h3>

 <h4>Situation:</h4>
 <p>